intel/kubevirt-gfx-sriov/docs/configure-for-ats.md

-## Enabling SR-IOV for an ATS dGPU from Intel
+## Enabling SR-IOV for an ATS dGPU

 The following steps will guide you through the process of enabling SR-IOV for an ATS dGPU from Intel in a Kubernetes environment.